anupam-kumar-krishnan/Namaste-JavaScript/Ep.8 Let & const in JS 🔥Temporal Dead Zone.md

 ### _var_
 - Keep var aside
 - Don't use it now
-- Yse it ver consciously
+- Use it Very consciously

 ## _How to avoid Temporal Dead Zone_
 - Always put your declarations & initializations on the top of the scope